Traditional Unionist Voice: Controversies

-In November 2009, the party caused controversy when it referred to the Irish language as "leprechaun language" in a press release, which criticised the Department of Education for "wasting" £47,000 on Irish translation.
-The initial press release was issued under the name of TUV vice-chairman Keith Harbinson.
-The party apologised and removed the phrase before the amended press release was posted on their website.
+In November 2009 the TUV issued a press release whose title included the phrase "leprechaun language" in reference to the Irish language.
+The press release's content censured the Northern Ireland Department of Education for an annual increase of 350% in spending on translation from English into the Irish language (the total sum spent on translation was £47,000, according to the party).
+Although the press release was issued under the name of the then TUV vice-chairman Keith Harbinson, he insisted that the phrase was not his own but had instead been added by another, unnamed, employee of the party.
+When eventually published on the TUV website, the phrase was removed from the title and both Harbinson and the TUV apologised to their critics for its use.

 In December 2009, TUV member Trevor Collins organised a petition to release former Ulster Freedom Fighters (UFF) member Torrens Knight from prison, where he was serving a sentence for assaulting two women.
 Knight had previously served seven years imprisonment for taking part in the Greysteel massacre and Castlerock killings, but had been released early (in 2000) under the terms of the Good Friday Agreement.
 Because of his new conviction, the early release licence for his terrorist crimes was suspended.
 The TUV distanced itself from the petition, but was criticised for refusing to take action against Collins.
 Jim Allister replied that Collins had "acted in a misguided fashion" but said "there are people released from jail who were convicted of crimes in which people died and today they sit in our government".

 In November 2012, Ballymena Borough TUV councillor and former player for the Ireland national rugby union team, Davy Tweed, was convicted of child sexual abuse between 1988 and 1995.
 Pending sentencing, he remained a TUV councillor.
 TUV stated that the sex offences related "to a period long before he was a member of this party".
 In January 2013, Tweed was sentenced to eight years' imprisonment.
 TUV chose one of its unsuccessful 2011 candidates, Timothy Gaston, to replace Tweed as councillor.
 Tweed's conviction was overturned in 2016 after a challenge by his lawyers on grounds that there were "flaws in how bad character evidence was put before the jury".